-- L1 will maintain a temperature of about 44 °C ideal for gently melting butter or chocolate. - L2 will maintain a temperature of about 70 °C ideal for keeping food warm, once it is cooked. - L3 will maintain a temperature of about 94°C ideal for simmering (bring the pan to the boil and then select L3 to keep soups, sauces, stews, etc at an optimal simmer).
+- L1 will maintain a temperature of about 44 °C ideal for gently melting butter or chocolate. - L2 will maintain a temperature of about 70°C ideal for keeping food warm, once it has been cooked. - L3 will maintain a temperature of about 94 °C ideal for simmering (bring the pan to the boil and then select L3 to keep soups, sauces, stews, etc at an optimal simmer).

-The maximum time this setting can be used is 2 hours.
+The maximum time these settings can be used is 2 hours, after which the hob will switch off automatically.
+If required, you can immediately restart the Low Temperature function by reactivating L1 or L2.
 To increase the heat, just turn the control knob to the required level.

 The maximum times for all other power levels are shown in Table 2.2.